Criminal Protective Order and No Contact Bail Conditions

 We Understand the Challenges You Face

-In addition to the problems of where to live and how to regain your possessions, people on the wrong end of a protective order face problems with bail and the potential for re-arrest.
+In addition to the problems of where to live and how to regain your possessions, people on the wrong end of a criminal protective order face problems with bail and the potential for re-arrest.

 - Bail and Bond Conditions: In Harris County, Texas bail may be set as high as $50,000. in domestic violence cases.
-After you are served a copy of the protective order the prosecutor may agree to reduce your bond, but that’s little comfort if you’ve had to sit in jail or pay for an unnecessarily high bond.
+After you are served a copy of the criminal protective order the prosecutor may agree to reduce your bond, but that’s little comfort if you’ve had to sit in jail or pay for an unnecessarily high bond.

 - Consequences of Violating No Contact Orders: If you violate the no contact order, even accidentally, and the complainant takes it to court, you may find yourself under arrest again and facing the inability to make bail.